Rationally connected non-Fano type varieties: Example in dimension 3

-Thus every singular point must satisfy $w=z=Q_{12}=xy(x-y)=0$.
-There are $36$ points satisfying these equations and they are described in $(iii)$. \end{proof}
+Thus every singular point must satisfy $w=z=u^{12}+v^{12}=xy(x-y)=0$.
+There are $36$ points satisfying these equations and they are described in $(iii)$.
+Note that there are $3$ ordinary double points in the fiber $t(u,v)=0$, where $t$ is a linear factor of $u^{12}+v^{12}$. \end{proof}

-Now we will prove that $X$ is a Mori fiber space.
-We already know that it is terminal, thus we need to show that it is $\MQ$-factorial and that relative Picard rank $\rho(X/\MP^1)=1$.
-We intend to use the following theorem.
+We now prove that the fibration $\pi:X\to \mathds{P}^1$ is a Mori fiber space.
+We already know that $X$ is terminal and that a generic fiber is a del Pezzo surface.
+Thus we only need to show that it is $\mathds{Q}$-factorial and that the relative Picard rank $\rho(X/\mathds{P}^1)=1$.